Copup: Anxiety Relief

 Users connect their smartwatch to their phone via Bluetooth to monitor heart rate variability (HRV), an indicator of anxiety.
 If there’s an extreme change in HRV, a pop-up prompts users to confirm whether the change is due to anxiety.
 They then receive therapist-approved coping mechanisms to use immediately from the watch.
 The accompanying mobile app allows users to self-reflect and track their anxiety episodes, helping them understand occurrences and identify effective coping strategies.

-Discover: Market Validation and User Screening
+Discover: Market Validation and Surveying

 I created a Google survey for young Indian adults (ages 18-27) who experience anxiety to gain insights on the topic following a workshop with my team.
 I focused on the question, "Do users really need a new resource to help manage their anxiety?" to guide the survey questions, ultimately receiving 31 valuable responses.